Reviewed by:

 Source: Case Western Reserve Law School

 Case Western Law School offers financial aid and scholarships to students to help combat the high cost of law school.
 The school’s merit-based scholarships have been able to help two-thirds of each entering class.
-THey also offer internal and external scholarship students to apply to in addition to loans and fellowship programs.
+They also offer internal and external scholarships that students to apply to in addition to loans and fellowship programs.

 Follow these tips to increase your chances of getting into Case Western Law: